Company-Project-3/project/README.md

     <summary>Possible fixes</summary>

     - You might have BitLocker protecting your iso-image
+    - This error could also be from internet explorer like mentioned in the following article: https://learn.microsoft.com/en-us/mem/configmgr/mdt/known-issues
+    - In this article they've mentioned this script that could fix the issue

+    ```ps
+    reg.exe add "HKLM\Software\Microsoft\Internet Explorer\Main" /t REG_DWORD /v JscriptReplacement /d 0 /f
+    ```

     - You need to check your "Registery Editor" and assign new value to a file which is located in "HKEY_CLASSES_ROOT > .vbs ".
 There you can see a "(Default)"-String which by clicking it you are able to change its value to "VBSFile" and this error should be fixed

     </details>